DavidLane/ubiquitous-octo-succotash/README.md

 - View application in your browser - http://127.0.0.1 or http://localhost

 ## Unit Tests
-- Run `./vendor/bin/sail test` to run unit tests
+- Run `./vendor/bin/sail test` to run test suite

 ## Notes
 This application was built using Laravel purely as it was needed to be delivered under time constraints.
 It's incredible feature heavy given the limited nature of the task but it got it moving quickly.
-I could have also leant into the testing features more given the time.

 I chose to use VueJS simply as I'd worked with it before, although a little rusty.